salesforce/threatshell/README.md

-Threatshell is a python-based command line shell aimed at providing security researchers with a single, integrated environment for gathering information from various intelligence APIs and analysis scripts, and storing all the obtained information into one or more elasticsearch instances.
-The goal of keeping the results in elasticsearch being to provide a historical search mechanism for all of gathered information, and to start building a clever event analyzer to assist in hunting and analysis activities.
+Threatshell is a python-based command line shell aimed at providing security researchers with a single, integrated environment for gathering information from various intelligence APIs and analysis scripts, and storing all of the obtained information into one or more elasticsearch instances.
+The goal of keeping the results in elasticsearch being to provide a historical search mechanism for all of the gathered information, and to start building a clever event analyzer to assist in hunting and analysis activities.